karmada-io/karmada/hack/README.md

 - [`run-e2e.sh`](run-e2e.sh) This script runs e2e test against on Karmada control plane.
 You should prepare your environment in advance with `local-up-karmada.sh`.

+- [`ghaction.sh`](ghaction.sh) This script working for rerun github action failed workflow when you create a issue comment of include "/retest-failed".

 ## Some internal scripts
 These scripts are not intended used by end-users, just for the development
 - [`deploy-karmada.sh`](deploy-karmada.sh) Underlying common implementation for `local-up-karmada.sh` and `remote-up-karmada.sh`.